People

 Selvin Hernandez

-Selvin is a second year PhD student who joined the lab in August 2022.
+Selvin is a PhD candidate who joined the lab in August 2022.
 During his undergraduate studies, Selvin worked in the Biomedical Microdevices lab at Duquesne University.
-In the Sen Gupta lab, he is focusing on a bio-inspired modular therapeutic for hemostatic dysfunctions guided by diagnostic tools.
-He is also a part of the sub-group developing a whole blood surrogate.
+In the Sen Gupta lab, he is focusing on a bioresponsive combinatorial nanomedicine for resolution of recalcitrant clots.

 MS. Students